canyongbs/aidingapp/README.md

 ## License

-This software is developed by Canyon GBS LLC who is the copyright and trademark holder for this project.
+This software is developed by Canyon GBS Inc. who is the copyright and trademark holder for this project.
 The source code itself is distributed under the Elastic License 2.0.
 See [License](./LICENSE) for more details.

 ## Contact Information